thasup/microservices-ecommerce/README.md

 7. For Windows users, open the host file at `C:\Windows\System32\drivers\etc\hosts`.
 For Mac users, open the host file at `/etc/hosts`.
 Then, add `127.0.0.1 YOUR_CUSTOM_URL` and save the file as an admin.
 For example, `127.0.0.1 custom.com`.

-8. Configure all `yaml` files to match your custom URL.
+8. Configure the `infra/k8s-dev/ingress-srv.yaml` file at line 10 to be your custom URL. (ex. mywebsite.com)

 9. Create all [Kubernetes secrets](#setup-kubernetes-secret).